glamempireaus/maehop/README.md

-# maehop
-external bhop hack

-how is it undetected?
+# **MaeHop: External Bhop Hack**

+### **Why is MaeHop Undetected?**
-- it utilizes windows native functions to create a handle from another process.
+- MaeHop leverages Windows native functions to create a handle from another process.
-- guaranteed undetection for both reading and both writing since VAC isn't kernal-level.
+- It guarantees undetection for both reading and writing operations because VAC (Valve Anti-Cheat) is not kernel-level.

-how to use:
+### **Usage Instructions:**

-1. download the release https://github.com/glamempireaus/maehop/releases/ or build it yourself
+1. [Download the latest release](https://github.com/glamempireaus/maehop/releases/) or compile the source code yourself.
-2. press f4
+2. Launch the application and press `F4`.
-3. profit
+3. Enjoy the benefits!

-how to setup:

-1. configure your ide so you're using a multibyte character set.
+### **Setup Guide:**
+1. Ensure your Integrated Development Environment (IDE) is set to use a Multibyte Character Set.
-2. update the offets in main.h using an offset updater.
+2. Update the offsets in `main.h` using a reliable offset updater tool.
-3. build and run.
+3. Compile, run, and you're all set.